quicwg/base-drafts/draft-ietf-quic-tls.md

 what it is expecting.
 The endpoint creates a new read secret and the corresponding read key and IV using the same process as its peer.

+A packet with a Key Phase other than the expected or next two values MUST be discarded, unless the packet number is smaller than the lowest packet number received with the current keys.
+Old keys can be used to remove protection with lower-numbered packets.

+Allowing for two increments is necessary in the case where both endpoints simultaneously update keys.
+If one endpoint updates when it sees the change and all packets it sends from the first update are lost, then a gap in Key Phase will be observed by its peer.

-A packet with a Key Phase other than the expected or next value MUST be discarded.
-However, endpoints MUST NOT generate a timing side-channel signal that might indicate that this specific field was invalid (see
+In all cases, endpoints MUST NOT generate a timing side-channel signal that might indicate that this specific field was invalid (see
 {{header-protect-analysis}}).

 If the packet can be decrypted and authenticated using the updated key and IV,